prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

      c.
 Notes and Reminders

         "Python save a Note"
-        OR "Save a Reminder PDA"
+        OR "Save a Reminder"
-        OR "Python Add a Note"
+        OR "Add a Note"
         (YOU GET THE IDEA)
     <br>